 In January 2013 she recorded for Naïve with the Choeur Accentus works of Janacek – a recording which received the highest recommendations from the cultural magazines Diapason d’Or and Telerama.

-Patchwork, her CD recorded with piano & released in 2016 by the French Record Label Evidence Classics, enhances great Eastern European composers from the XXth c.
+Patchwork, her CD recorded with piano & released in 2016 by Evidence Classics, enhances great Eastern European composers from the XXth c.
 The French music magazine Diapason awarded Patchwork with 5 Diapasons, 3*** for Classica and the German Magazine Fono Forum was awarded Patchwork with 4**** for Music & 4**** for Recording.
-This CD and the artist received a good critics from Christoph Schlüren by Crescendo Magazine, from Gérard Pangon by Musik Zen, from the Luxemboug Review Pizzicato, from Frédéric Hutman by Classicagenda.
+The artist's playing and the disc have been praised by critics such as Christoph Schlüren for Crescendo Magazine, Todd Gorman for American Record Guide Magazine, Gérard Pangon for Musikzen, from the Luxemboug Review Pizzicato, from Frédéric Hutman by Classicagenda.
 She participated to some differents Radios Programms in France, such as France Musique, France Culture, RCJ.

-Raquele Magalhães has taken part in research about multiphonic sounds and has participated in innovative musical creations, with composers such as Hugues Dufourt, Bernat Vivancos and Pierre Farago.
-The last two composers are dedicated to her some pieces.
+Raquele Magalhães has taken part in research about multiphonic sounds and has participated in innovative musical creations, with composers such as Hugues Dufourt, Bernat Vivancos, Pierre Farago and Craig Bloomfield.
+The last three composers are dedicated to her some pieces.

 Translation Katie Badie